Shaheeer-create/Giaic-Hackathon/docs/docs/chapter-03-ros2/lesson-5-launch-files-parameters.md

 ## Learning Objectives

-- Understand the purpose and structure of ROS 2 launch files
+- Understands the purpose and structure of ROS 2 launch files
 - Create launch files using Python and XML
 - Manage parameters in ROS 2 systems
 - Configure nodes using parameter files